Helping You Fight Back Against Disorderly Conduct Or Public Intoxication Charges

 What Happens Next?

-If the officer does not take you to a treatment center instead of jail, you may have a complete defense to your drunk in public charge.
+If the officer does not take you to a treatment center instead of jail, you may have a complete defense to you being drunk in public charge.
 Also, because disorderly conduct is a misdemeanor, arresting officers have a responsibility to use a minimum and appropriate level of force.

 If you are under the age of 21, you are legally not allowed to consume or possess alcoholic beverages of any kind.
 A person under 21 is subject to an arrest for being drunk in public just as a person over 21 is.
 In addition, if you are under 21 and are caught drinking or possessing alcohol in any public area, you can be arrested and charged with a misdemeanor, even if you are not disorderly.
 Possession of alcohol by a minor is commonly known as a “minor in possession” or a “MIP.”